dennisshevtsov/code-convention/README.md

 * Do start a comment at a new line, not at the end of a line of code.
 * Do start a comment with an uppercase letter.
 * Do end a comment with a period.
+* Do add one space between delimiter *//* and a text.